MiDo-kun/Mugi-Bot/README.md

    `npm install`

-4. Create your own `.env file`, coply the contents of `.env-sample` and fill in the :
+4. Create your own `.env file`, copy the contents of `.env-sample` and fill in the :

    `USERNAME_ACC and PASSWORD` with your facebook account.